skaspy/irrVerbPicker/README.md

 # IrrVerbPicker
-A Java program that picks a random element from a list of irregular verbs.
+A Java program that picks random elements from a list of irregular verbs.